 Pick a Topic

 Picking a topic may sound like a no-brainer.
 But this is the point where many businesses get stumped.
 They don’t realize how much of their day-to-day work is newsworthy.
-Understand what news really means.
+Understand what news means.
 Merriam-Webster defines news as “something having a specified influence or effect” and “matter that is newsworthy.”

 7 Points to Address

-After a topic is selected, and before you start writing, address the points below as it relates to your topic.
+Before you start writing, address the points below as it relates to your topic.

 - Who Cares